The Classification of the Stable Marked Reduction of Genus 2 Curves in Residue Characteristic 2

-We then use our implementation to compute the classification for all genus $2$ curves with conductor at most $2^{20}$ defined over $\BQ$.
+We then use our implementation to compute the classification for a list of genus $2$ curves with conductor at most $2^{20}$ defined over $\BQ$.
 It turns out that 53 out of the 54 cases of the classification are realized for such curves, missing only (D21).
 The case (D19), whose arithmetic conditions on the thicknesses of $C_0$ and $\delta$ are similar to those of (D21) is the rarest of the other 53 cases and the curves realizing it have by far the largest mean conductor exponent out of all the cases.
-Hence we conjecture that there exist curves of case (D21) defined over $\mathbb{Q}$ with conductor exceeding $2^{20}$, which leads us to the conjecture: \begin{conjx}[= Conjecture \ref{RealisationConjecture}] All 54 reduction types of the genus $2$ classification are realised over $\mathbb{Q}$. \end{conjx}
+This motivates the following conjecture: \begin{conjx}[= Conjecture \ref{RealisationConjecture}] All 54 reduction types of the genus $2$ classification are realized over $\mathbb{Q}$. \end{conjx}

-Finally, we plot the behaviour of the conductor exponent and the valuation of the minimal discriminant for some one dimensional families.
+Finally, we plot the behavior of the conductor exponent and the valuation of the minimal discriminant for some one-dimensional families.

-{\bf 1.4 Structure of the paper:} Section \ref{SectionSetUp} contains preparatory material: In Subsections \ref{ModelsofCurvesSubSection} and \ref{SubSectionHyperellipticCurves} we review basic facts about semistable and stable marked models of hyperelliptic curves over~$R$.
+{\bf 1.3 Structure of the paper:} Section \ref{SectionSetUp} contains preparatory material: In Subsections \ref{ModelsofCurvesSubSection} and \ref{SubSectionHyperellipticCurves} we review basic facts about semistable and stable marked models of hyperelliptic curves over~$R$.
 In the final Subsection \ref{ThicknessBoundSubSection} we state the thickness bound that is later used to refine the classification.